The Essence of Wisdom of the Upanishads

 Dharma is the course of right action.
 It differs in every living being.
 The dharma of man is not applicable at all for another life form.
 For a lion or tiger, the dharma is entirely different.
 For example, the inherent cruelty in the nature of a lion or tiger cannot be taken as "wrong".

 The dharma of man is different from the dharma of a tiger.
 Man is manifested by the One God as a social being.
 His inherent nature is therefore good, which is in the nature of the human conscience.
 Therefore the happy and successful life of man in society depends on these concepts, and it can be taken that the One God favors the collective good in society.
 That is why it is impossible for an antisocial person to understand Advaitic knowledge.
-It would be like trying to write with a pencil, on water.
+It would be like trying to write on water with a pen.

 Within the human society, the dharma of a soldier is different from the dharma of a scientist.
 What is dictated by society holds a strong authority in the dharma of man, as discoursed in the Bhagavad Gita, to the warrior, Arjuna.